yanhui09/laca/README.md

 **Important: `Kamp` is under development, and here released as a preview for early access.
 As `Kamp` integrates multiple bioinformatic tools, it is only tested in Linux systems, i.e., Ubuntu.
-The detailed instruction and manuscript is in preparation.**
+The detailed instruction and manuscript are in preparation.**

 # Installation
 [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) is the only required dependency prior to installation.